 Can I just turn up?

-Booking is easy, simply select the day you would like to visit and choose your arrival time slot.
-You will need to book tickets for all members of your party, including children over three years old (there is no need to book tickets for under 3s or dogs).
+Booking is easy, simply find the centre you want to visit and follow the booking links, select the day you would like to visit and choose your arrival slot.
+You will need to book tickets for all members of your party, including children.

 Are you still free to enter?

-Redwings is a free to enter visitor attraction, however as always, we ask you to consider making a donation towards our work.
+Redwings is free to enter, however as always, we ask you to consider donating towards our work.

 As a charity funded 100% by public donations, we rely on your support not only to care for our rescued horses and donkeys, but also to provide the facilities that you are able to enjoy when you visit.

-To make donating as easy as possible, you can now make a donation when you book your tickets online.
+To make donating as easy as possible, you can donate when you book your tickets online.

 What facilities are open?